Craig Charles: Writing

 In 1993, Charles worked with Russell Bell on the Craig Charles Almanac of Total Knowledge, writing about his 'streetwise' sense of humour on a range of topics, from the world's most embarrassing stories to how to explain the mysteries of the universe.
 In 1997, Charles and Bell wrote Charles' Red Dwarf character's book The Log, in which Lister decides to leave a log detailing mankind's greatest achievements.
 In 1998, Charles published No Other Blue, a collection of his poetry, with illustrations by Philippa Drakeford, on diverse personal subjects including prison, his mother's final illness, love and politics at home and abroad.
-More recently he has written a series of nursery rhymes titled "Scary Fairy and the Tales of the Dark Wood".
+More recently, he has written a series of nursery rhymes titled Scary Fairy and the Tales of the Dark Wood.

 In 2000, Charles wrote his first autobiography about his experiences growing up in Liverpool, titled No Irish, No Niggers.
 In 2007, he announced he would release his autobiography, planned for March 2008, published by Hodder Headline and titled On the Rocks, which would cover the recent incidents in his life and be based on much of his journal, which Charles said he kept while in rehab.

 Charles has been involved in journalism and has had a column in Time Out magazine.
 In 1994, he launched a single issue of Comedy magazine with articles dedicated to the comedy circuit.
 In 2005 and 2006, Charles was a monthly columnist for the Liverpool Echo newspaper.
 His television writing credits include The Easter Stories (1994), Funky Bunker (1997) and Takeshi's Castle (2002).
-He is also involved in music journalism as he wrote liner notes for the funk and soul music producer Mr. Confuse for his albums Feel The Fire (2008), Do You Realize (2012) and Only A Man (2018) regarding his work as a music presenter for The Craig Charles Funk and Soul Show on BBC Radio 6 Music.
+He is also involved in music journalism, as he wrote liner notes for the funk and soul music producer Mr. Confuse for his albums Feel The Fire (2008), Do You Realize (2012) and Only A Man (2018) regarding his work as a music presenter for The Craig Charles Funk and Soul Show on BBC Radio 6 Music.

 Personal life

-Charles resides in Barton upon Humber, North Lincolnshire.
+Charles resides in Ashley, Cheshire.
 He has three children: a son named Jack from his first marriage to actress Cathy Tyson, and two daughters named Anna-Jo and Nellie from his second marriage to Jackie Fleming.

-In July 1994, Charles and another man were charged with rape and four counts of indecent assault, following false allegations by an associate and ex-girlfriend of Charles.
-Charles was remanded in custody for three and a half months before being granted bail, during which time he was assaulted by a man wielding a makeshift knife.
+In July 1994, Charles and another man were charged with rape and four counts of indecent assault, following allegations by an associate and ex-girlfriend of Charles.
+Charles was remanded in custody for three-and-a-half months before being granted bail, during which time he was assaulted by a man wielding a makeshift knife.
 In March 1995, Charles and his co-accused were acquitted of all charges at trial.
-After being cleared, Charles spoke of the need to restore anonymity for those accused of rape.
-He stated, "The fact that my name and address along with my picture can appear on the front of the papers before the so-called 'victim' has even signed a statement proves that anonymity for rape defendants is a must and that the law must be changed."
+After being acquitted, Charles spoke of the need to restore anonymity for those accused of rape.
+He stated: "The fact that my name and address along with my picture can appear on the front of the papers before the so-called 'victim' has even signed a statement proves that anonymity for rape defendants is a must and that the law must be changed."